bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/Answers.md

 5. What is a component?

     Components are self contained reusable chunks of code that are used to build elements that share functionality.

+6. Why would we convert a NodeList into an Array?

+    Converting a NodeList into an array would grant you access to the built in JS array methods.